Rosie in a New Light

 February 7, 2026 /

-There have been many times when I felt angry or disrespected, and I wanted to make a comment and refrained.
+There have been many times when I felt angry and wanted to make a comment, yet I refrained.
 Sometimes it was a conscious choice, and sometimes there was a small voice in the back of my mind saying, don’t say that.
-Similar to Dealing with Difficult People: Don’t Give Them Your Energy every time I listened to that voice and chose not to engage; it was a good call.
-Especially in stressful situations — for example, if someone is trying to provoke a reaction — giving yourself a moment to think before responding builds self-trust.
+Similar to Dealing with Difficult People: Don’t Give Them Your Energy, every time I listened to that voice and chose not to engage; it was a good call.
+Especially in stressful situations – for example, if someone is trying to provoke a reaction – giving yourself a moment to think before responding builds self-trust.
 Being present allows you to see yourself as separate from what’s happening.
-Building…
+Building self-trust doesn’t…

 Read More